General Motors: Growth and acquisitions

+Periods of innovation

 Alfred P. Sloan retired as chairman and was succeeded by Albert Bradley in April 1956.

-In 1962, GM introduced the first turbo charged engine in the world for a car in the Oldsmobile Cutlass Turbo-Jetfire.
+In 1962, GM introduced the first ever turbocharged production car in the world in the Oldsmobile Cutlass Turbo-Jetfire.
 Two years later, the company introduced its "Mark of Excellence" logo and trademark at the 1964 New York World's Fair.
 The company used the mark as their main corporate identifier until 2021.

 GM released the Electrovan in 1966, the first hydrogen fuel cell car ever produced.
 Though fuel cells have existed since the early 1800s, General Motors was the first to use a fuel cell, supplied by Union Carbide, to power the wheels of a vehicle with a budget of "millions of dollars".

-In the 1960s, GM was the first to use turbochargers and was an early proponent of V6 engines, but quickly lost interest as the popularity of muscle cars increased.
+In the 1960s, GM was an early proponent of V6 engines, but quickly lost interest as the popularity of muscle cars increased.
 GM demonstrated gas turbine vehicles powered by kerosene, an area of interest throughout the industry, but abandoned the alternative engine configuration due to the 1973 oil crisis.

 In partnership with Boeing, GM's Delco Defense Electronics Division designed the Lunar Roving Vehicle, which traversed the surface of the Moon, in 1971.
 The following year, GM produced the first rear wheel anti-lock braking system for two models: the Toronado and Eldorado.

 In 1973, the Oldsmobile Toronado was the first retail car sold with a passenger airbag.

 Thomas Murphy became CEO of the company, succeeding Richard C. Gerstenberg in November 1974.

 GM installed its first catalytic converters in its 1975 models.

 From 1978 to 1985, GM pushed the benefits of diesel engines and cylinder deactivation technologies.
 However, it had disastrous results due to poor durability in the Oldsmobile diesels and drivability issues in the Cadillac V8-6-4 variable-cylinder engines.